 To get an accurate estimate, you can use the Google Cloud calculator.

-Please contact us if you want to check out Cloud Run’s capabilities or explore other Google Cloud service offerings.
+Contact us if you want to check out Cloud Run’s capabilities or explore other Google Cloud service offerings.
 As an official Google Cloud partner, we have certified engineers and architects on board to accompany you on every step of your cloud journey.
-In addition, we offer a USD 500 voucher valid for one year to use on any cloud services, the possibility to cover part of the infrastructure maintenance costs during the migration process, and discounts for long-term partnerships.